Anachoretic/Asus-TUF-Linux/Linux-Installation/Arch.md

 # 1. Distro Selection

-If you’re interested in trying an Arch-based system but want something easier to get started with, I’d suggest EndeavourOS.
-It gives you the Arch experience with just a few helpful extras , like a graphical installer and a helpful community.
+If you’re interested in trying an Arch-based system but want something easier to get started with, I’d suggest EndeavourOS or Cachyos.
+The installation steps originally made for EndeavourOS also apply to Cachy OS since they use the same installer.
+For installing vanilla Arch, the only guide you should be following is the one on the Arch Wiki.

 {% hint style="warning" %} If you’ve never used Linux before and aren’t willing to read documentation or troubleshoot issues, Arch or Arch-based distributions may not be the best starting point. {% endhint %} {% endstep %}